 Evidence-based recommendations for natural bodybuilding contest preparation: nutrition and supplementation

-Natural bodybuilders who are in contest prep may benefit from consuming a higher-carbohydrate diet pre-contest as it can improve appearance.
+According to the Journal of the International Society of Sports Nutrition, natural bodybuilders who are in contest prep may benefit from consuming a higher-carbohydrate diet pre-contest as it can improve appearance.
 This benefit should be approached individually.
 Not all carb intakes will work for everyone, nor will carb-loading help all bodybuilders achieve a firmer, slimmer physique.

 Macronutrient Considerations for the Sport of Bodybuilding